-- The first step is to create a U.S. entity at the state level.
+- For example, some (maybe most) banks may require as their policy the foreign entity to create a US subsidiary, which would be the easiest way to satisfy a bank's KYC and other onboarding requirements. - On the other end of the spectrum, a bank may allow foreign entities to have US accounts based on other factors that may affect the bank's policy decision. - If the bank requires you to create a U.S. entity, this is done at the state level.
 This procedure is generally straightforward and completed documents can be processed within 24 to 48 hours. - Once the entity is formed, you must file for a Federal Employer Identification Number (FEIN) (Form SS-4).
 This is the number you will use on your federal tax return.
 If the company officer who signs Form SS-4 is a U.S. citizen, you can apply for and obtain an FEIN immediately.
 If not, it could take two to three weeks. - Once your FEIN is received, you can apply for a U.S. bank account. - A bank account normally takes around three weeks to open, and in some cases requires an in-person meeting with the bank.
 A U.S. officer of the business, as designated in company documents, typically attends these meetings and has the authority to make decisions regarding a bank account.